majordomo/majordomo/README.md

 After cloning this repository you should import all projects into your workspace.
 This will result in some errors because there are files missing.
 You need to generate that missing files:

-- Open *de.altimos.mdsd.majordomo\model\majordomo.genmodel* and choose "Generate All" from root element's context menu.
+- Open [de.altimos.mdsd.majordomo/model/majordomo.genmodel](de.altimos.mdsd.majordomo/model/majordomo.genmodel) and choose "Generate All" from root element's context menu.
-- Execute the MWE2 Workflow file *GenerateMajordomoDSL.mwe2* located in *de.altimos.mdsd.majordomo.dsl\src\de\altimos\mdsd\majordomo\dsl\GenerateMajordomoDsl.mwe2*
+- Execute the MWE2 Workflow file *GenerateMajordomoDSL.mwe2* located in [de.altimos.mdsd.majordomo.dsl/src/de/altimos/mdsd/majordomo/dsl/GenerateMajordomoDsl.mwe2](de.altimos.mdsd.majordomo.dsl/src/de/altimos/mdsd/majordomo/dsl/GenerateMajordomoDsl.mwe2)

 Now you should be able to launch another Eclipse instance from your current instance providing you with a comfortable DSL editor.
 If you want to use the Majordomo Simulator you'll need to generate parts of it's code:

-- Execute the MWE2 Workflow located in *de.altimos.mdsd.majordomo.codegen\src\workflow\GenerateMajordomoCode.mwe2*.
-It will use *de.altimos.mdsd.majordomo.codegen\src\model\musterhaus.domo* and generate a matching simulator program.
+- Execute the MWE2 Workflow located in [de.altimos.mdsd.majordomo.codegen/src/workflow/GenerateMajordomoCode.mwe2](de.altimos.mdsd.majordomo.codegen/src/workflow/GenerateMajordomoCode.mwe2).
+It will use our [Musterhaus](de.altimos.mdsd.majordomo.codegen/src/model/musterhaus.domo) and generate a matching simulator program.
 - Launch *de.altimos.mdsd.majordomo.simulator.MajordomoSimulator* as a standard Java application.

-To use the ATL model transformation execute the ATL file *de.altimos.mdsd.majordomo.house2domo\house2domo.atl* and providing suitable source and targets model files in the Run Configuration.
+To use the ATL model transformation execute the ATL file [de.altimos.mdsd.majordomo.house2domo/house2domo.atl](de.altimos.mdsd.majordomo.house2domo/house2domo.atl) and providing suitable source and targets model files in the Run Configuration.

 ## Majordomo DSL

-The file *de.altimos.mdsd.majordomo.codegen\src\model\musterhaus.domo* contains a full example on how to use the DSL.
+The file [de.altimos.mdsd.majordomo.codegen/src/model/musterhaus.domo](de.altimos.mdsd.majordomo.codegen/src/model/musterhaus.domo) contains a full example on how to use the DSL.

 The Majordomo DSL can be used to describe a home automation system containing sensors and actors and a set of rules how the are connected.